 Learn how to cook brats on the stove with beer and onions.
-Probably the best way of cooking bratwurst sausage on the stovetop; pan-fry them with beer and onions for a simple and hearty dinner.
+This is probably the best way of cooking bratwurst sausage on the stovetop: pan-fry them with beer and onions for a simple and hearty dinner.

-You don't want to wait for good weather to be able to grill some bratwurst?
-How about learning how to cook brats on the stove?
-A simple recipe for cooking bratwurst using just a few ingredients.
+This simple recipe shows you how to cook brats on the stove using just a few ingredients.
 There are different methods of cooking sausages without a hot grill, but this beer brats recipe is probably the easiest one.

-And if you are at it, check out how you can cook brats in the oven or air fryer brats as well.
+If you are at it, check out how you canย cook brats in the ovenย orย air fry brats.
 And should you only have frozen brats, see How to Cook Frozen Sausages.

 Jump to recipe